MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 To interactively explore sample dashboards, see [Quickstart: Visualize sample data dashboards](web-ui-samples-dashboards.md).

 You can create a dashboard in the Azure Data Explorer web UI in the following ways.
-In this article, you'll create a new dashboard.
+In this article, you'll start by creating a new dashboard.

 * [Pin from query](web-share-queries.md#pin-to-dashboard)
 * [Import a dashboard file](#to-create-new-dashboard-from-a-file)